The Tale of the Heike: Chapter 8

-Retired Emperor Go-Shirakawa returns to the capital from Enryaku-ji together with Minamoto no Yoshinaka's armies.
+Retired Emperor Go-Shirakawa returns to the capitol from Enryaku-ji together with Minamoto no Yoshinaka's armies.
 He installs a new emperor, Emperor Go-Toba, and puts the Taira out of government positions (they are designated as rebels).

-The Taira want to set up a new capital in Kyūshū, but have to flee from local warriors who take the side of the Retired Emperor.
+The Taira want to set up a new capitol in Kyūshū, but have to flee from local warriors who take the side of the Retired Emperor.
 They arrive to Yashima in Shikoku where they have to live in humble huts instead of palaces.

 In late 1183, Minamoto no Yoritomo (still in Kamakura) is appointed by the Retired Emperor Go-Shirakawa as a "barbarian-subduing commander" (shōgun).
-Yoritomo receives the messenger from the capital with great courtesy, invites him to a feast and gives him many gifts.
-Yoritomo's manners sharply contrast with Minamoto no Yoshinaka's arrogant behaviour in the capital.
+Yoritomo receives the messenger from the capitol with great courtesy, invites him to a feast and gives him many gifts.
+Yoritomo's manners sharply contrast with Minamoto no Yoshinaka's arrogant behaviour in the capitol.
 Yoshinaka's rudeness and lack of knowledge about etiquette are shown to be ridiculous in several episodes (makes fun of courtiers, wears tasteless hunting robes, does not know how to get out of a carriage).

 Meanwhile, the Taira regain their strength and assemble a strong army.
 Yoshinaka sends forces against them, but this time the Taira are victorious in the battle of Mizushima.
 Their influence grows even more after the victory at the Battle of Muroyama.

-In the capital, Yoshinaka fights with Retired Emperor Go-Shirakawa (the battle at the Hōjūji) and takes control of the capital and the court by force.
+In the capitol, Yoshinaka fights with Retired Emperor Go-Shirakawa (the battle at the Hōjūji) and takes control of the capitol and the court by force.
 Minamoto no Yoritomo sends Minamoto no Yoshitsune to put an end to Yoshinaka's excesses.